alvaidya/gramlac_readme/README.md

-# GRAMLAC 🤖
+# GRAMLAC™ 🤖

-**Generative Retrieval And Multi-step Latent Autoregressive Company Intelligence**
+**Generative Retrieval And Multi-step Latent Autoregressive Company Intelligence™**

 A privacy-first, multi-tenant AI platform for company knowledge management with RAG (Retrieval-Augmented Generation) and CALM-inspired reasoning.